Over the past few years a number of changes have been made to the welfare system in Great Britain. Changes will now be introduced in Northern Ireland.

 How the changes will affect you

 Housing Benefit payments will change.
 These changes will affect Housing Executive or Housing Association tenants from 16 to 61 years old.

 Pensioners will not be affected.

-Universal Credit will be one single benefit for people aged 18 to 64 years old paid to each household.
+Universal Credit will be one single benefit for people aged 18 and over but under State Pension age, paid to each household.
 Some 16 and 17 year olds will be able to claim Universal Credit depending on their circumstances.

 Employment Support Allowance

 From October 2016, the amount of time you can claim contribution-based Employment and Support Allowance (ESA) will be limited if you are in the Work Related Activity Group.
 The special conditions will also be removed that previously allowed some young people to get contribution-based ESA.

 Personal Independence Payment (PIP) replaced Disability Living Allowance (DLA) for people aged 16 to 64 years from 20 June 2016.
 PIP is a new benefit to help people with disabilities live full, active and independent lives.

 Finance Support is available to support people in times of financial crisis or need.
 Crisis Loans and Community Care Grants that were available under the Social Fund have now ended.